vysh2310/DebugMethod/README.md

 # DebugMethod
-This is a demo for effective debugging
+This is a demo for effective debugging and show Git Hub actions